-I’m just back from my holidays in the south of France following in the footsteps of Pablo Picasso, who in the summer of 1946, while staying with his friend, the engraver Louis Fort, decided to visit the annual potters’ exhibition in the provincial village of Vallauris in Provence.
+In the summer of 1946, Pablo Picasso decided to visit the annual potter’s exhibition in the provincial village of Vallauris whilst staying with his friend, the engraver Louis Fort.
 There he met Suzanne and Georges Ramié, the founders of the Madoura workshop, who were keen to persuade him to come to Vallauris.

-You approach the Musée National Picasso at Vallauris through a square filled with shops and restaurants.
-Amid the life of the village stands the Picasso bronze ‘L’Homme au Mouton’, given by the artist in 1949.
-Inside the museum there is a jewel-like array of original ceramics made by Picasso, guarded fiercely by the museum staff.
+You approach the Musée National Picasso at Vallauris in Provence through a square filled with shops and restaurants.
+Amidst the life of the village stands the bronze L’homme au mouton given by the artist in 1949.
+Inside the museum there is a jewel like array of original ceramics made by Pablo Picasso which is guarded fiercely by the museum staff.
 The pieces capture the spirit of Provence in a way which speaks of a joy and freedom after the artist’s years under Nazi occupation in Paris.
 You sense the effect that the light and warmth of Provence had on Picasso which he expressed in his ceramics in the post-war years.